awsdocs/aws-systems-manager-user-guide/doc_source/setup-create-users-nonadmin-groups.md

 1. Choose **Next Step**\.

-1. On the **Attach Policy** page, for **Filter**, enter **SSM**\.

 1. In the policy list, do the following:
    + If you want to provide users with permission to use Resource Groups and the Tag Editor, choose the **ResourceGroupsandTagEditorFullAccess** policy \.

      AWS resource groups can be managed in the AWS Resource Groups service and in the Resource Groups cabability in Systems Manager\.
 It is optional to provide the users and user groups in your account access to this service and its Tag Editor, but we recommend it for more effective management operations\.

      For more information, see the [Resource Groups in AWS Systems Manager](systems-manager-resource-groups.md)\.
-   + To provide users in this group with full access to the Systems Manager console, select the box next to `AmazonSSMFullAccess`\.
+   + To provide users in this group with full access to the Systems Manager console, choose the **AmazonSSMFullAccess** policy\.

      \-or\-

-     If you want users in this group only to view Systems Manager data, and not create or update resources, select the box beside `AmazonSSMReadOnlyAccess`\.
+     If you want users in this group only to view Systems Manager data, and not create or update resources, choose the **AmazonSSMReadOnlyAccess** policy\.
    + To provide users with access to the **Built\-In Insights** and **Dashboard by CloudWatch** pages in the Systems Manager console, select the boxes next to these managed policies:
      + **AWSHealthFullAccess**